elijahgott/Workout-Tracker/README.md

 ## Workout Tracker
 This application is for tracking one's progress in the gym.
 This is done by tracking how many sets, reps, and how much weight was done for each specific workout.
+This application is meant to be simple.

 ### Planned Features:
 - Create sets of workouts